mapbox/protozero/tutorial.md

 ## Prerequisites

 You need a C++11-capable compiler for protozero to work.
 Copy the files in the `include` directory somewhere where your build system can find them.

-You always need `protozero/pbf_common.hpp`, for reading and writing support you need `protozero/pbf_reader.hpp` and `protozero/pbf_writer.hpp`, respectively.
+You always need `protozero/pbf_types.hpp`, `protozero/varint.hpp`, and
+`protozero/exception.hpp`.
+For reading and writing support you need `protozero/pbf_reader.hpp` and `protozero/pbf_writer.hpp`, respectively.

 ## Parsing protobuf-encoded messages

-### Using `pbf_reader.hpp`
+### Using `pbf_reader`

-All you have to do to use `pbf_reader.hpp` is to include it in your C++
-program:
+To use the `pbf_reader` class, add this include to your C++ program:

     #include <protozero/pbf_reader.hpp>

-`pbf_reader.hpp` contains asserts that will detect some programming errors.
+The `pbf_reader` class contains asserts that will detect some programming errors.
 We encourage you to compile with asserts enabled in your debug builds.

 ### An Introductory Example